 6.60.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.60 applies to Java.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.60 applies to Java.

 Terminating a thread in Java used to be done by calling the java.lang.Thread.stop() method. java.lang.Thread.stop() has been deprecated as it is inherently unsafe leading to an inconsistent state of operation such as monitored objects being corrupted.
-One recommended way to stop a thread is by using a status variable whose changes must be synchronized.
-The thread periodically checks the variable and uses the value to determine whether it should gracefully terminate.

 Another way of directing the termination of a thread is through the use of the java.lang.Thread.interrupt() method.
 Both the initiating thread which generates the interrupt and the receiving thread which should handle the interrupt must cooperate in this process.
 For the interrupt mechanism to work correctly, the receiving thread must support its own interruption.
 In order to catch and process interrupts, each thread needs to occasionally check to see if the interrupt has been generated, for if it does not, then the interrupt will be effectively ignored.
 However, interrupting a thread in a sleeping or waiting state causes that state to be terminated with an InterruptedException exception.
 This exception needs to be handled by the interrupted thread or else the thread terminates.

 The recommended way to stop a thread is by using a status variable whose changes must be synchronized.
 The thread periodically checks the variable and uses the value to determine whether it should gracefully terminate.
 This method avoids the use of interrupts or exceptions.

-Check how a thread recognizes and handles an “InterruptedException”.

 Either method of terminating a thread in Java is dependent on the programmer to decide exactly how to respond to the sent interrupt or to a synchronized status variable being set to indicate the need for termination.

+Since the creation of a thread is expensive, Executor frameworks maintain a thread pool that contains a collection of pre-initialized threads that can be assigned tasks as needed.
+When a task is complete, the thread is not terminated, but simply returned to the thread pool so it can be assigned as needed to another task.
+This avoids the need to explicitly terminate a thread.

-6.60.2 Guidance to language users
+6.60.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.58.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.58.5.

 Use a synchronized status variable to indicate that a thread should exit.